TITLE 56: LABOR AND EMPLOYMENT

 iii) Disconnecting cord connections;

-G) Return of jumper to the public area; and
+G) Return of the jumper to the public area; and

 H) Preparing the bungee cord for the next jumper.